-Load peakedness is a mounting problem due to its implications for transmission and distribution capex and the increasing mismatch between the retail load profile and the Heritage Pool load profile.
-HQD will likely need more peak supply capacity in the next few years if present trends continue.
+Load peakedness is a mounting problem due to its implications for transmission and distribution capex and the increasing mismatch between the retail load profile and the heritage blockHeritage Pool load profile.
+HQD is forecasted towill likely need more peak supply capacity in the next few years if present trends continue.
 The capacity of HQT is increasingly strained.